DinoChiesa/Gemini-Function-Calling/README.md

 # Gemini Function calling example

+[This repo is intended for educational and illustration purposes.]

 Large Language Models (LLMs) seem almost magic.
 But they are constrained by some limitations:

 - They are frozen after training, leading to stale knowledge.